 Concerning registration, the names and contact details of all travellers are recorded at Fishkhabour, Bashmagh, Al-Shalamcha, Zurbatiyah and Ibrahim Al-Khalil's incoming gate - however this information is not collected at Ibrahim Al-Khalil's outgoing gate.
-The PoEs at Ibrahim Al-Khalil, Fishkhabour and Bashmagh all use an electronic traveller registration system, while Al-Shalamcha and Zurbatiyah rely on a paper-based system only.
+The PoEs at Ibrahim Al-Khalil, Fishkhabour and Bashmagh all use an electronic traveller registration system, while Ibrahim Al-Khalil (outgoing gate), Al-Shalamcha and Zurbatiyah rely on a paper-based system only.